attackevals/ael/Enterprise/scattered_spider/Resources/README.md

 ## Prerequisites

-- Go 1.15+ (for control server and Go-based tools)
+- Go 1.23+ (for control server, AITM server, and TruffleHog)
 - Python 3.x (for various scripts and tools)
 - Terraform and Ansible (for infrastructure deployment)
 - AWS account (for cloud-based scenarios)